Daniel-KM/Omeka-S-module-BlockPlus/README.md

 [Block Plus] is a module for [Omeka S] that adds page models and new blocks for the editorial pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, item set showcase, exhibits, footnotes, etc.
-Some resource page blocks are implemented too: breadcrumbs, previous/next resource, section, etc.
+Some resource page blocks are implemented too: previous/next resource, section, etc.

 Another feature is the possibility to pre-configure page models and list of blocks, so it is easier to build a new page.
 The page models and blocks groups